jm4clark/SpringBootAssessment/README.md

 ## Create a user:
 ### localhost:8080/pokeapi/users/create
 format: {
-   "name":"name",
-   "memNum:"num"
+   "name":"{name}",
+   "memNum":"{num}"
 }

 ## Get all users:
 ### localost:8082/users

 **notes:**
-mostly for testing purposes, not actually accessible from the core/front-end
+- mostly for testing purposes, not actually accessible from the core/front-end

 ## Search for a pokemon:
 ### localhost:8080/pokeapi/user/{user's member number}/search/{search term}

 **notes:**
-if the search term isn't valid, it just sends a 500 error it also always does the search, even if the user's member number isn't valid
+- if the search term isn't valid, it just sends a 500 error.
+- it also always does the search, even if the user's member number isn't valid.
+- these are two of the main things I'd focus on changing.

 ## Get all searches:
 ### localhost:8080/pokeapi/audits

+**note:**
-**note:** in reality, shouldn't be so accessible, but this was mostly to show it could be done
+- in reality, shouldn't be so accessible, but this was mostly to show it could be done

 ## Other Notes: